AdobeDocs/release-notes.en/current.md

 +++Release notes and documentation

-July - August 2025 updates:
+September 2025 updates:

-* Harmonization updates
+* Dataset mapping validations
+* Context menu on links to model and plans

-See Mix Modeler [July - August 2025 - Release notes](https://experienceleague.adobe.com/en/docs/mix-modeler/using/releases/latest) for details
+See Mix Modeler [September 2025 - Release notes](https://experienceleague.adobe.com/en/docs/mix-modeler/using/releases/latest) for details

 +++